Latin Kings: Delaware

 The Latin Kings are one of the few organized street gangs operating in the state of Delaware.
 Latin Kings member Alejandro Rodriguez-Ortiz was charged with the July 2, 2008 murder of Angel Rivera – a fellow Latin King who was shot dead in Wilmington – as well as the murder of rival gang member Rodrigo Monroy, who was fatally shot on September 30, 2008.

 Florida

 On August 20, 2006, thirty-nine leading Latin Kings members – every known leader of the gang in Florida – were arrested after law enforcement officers raided a high-level meeting at a rented club in Tampa.
 The raid followed a fourteen-month investigation and resulted in the gang members being charged with conspiracy to commit racketeering.

-Twenty-three Latin Kings members were indicted in south Florida in May 2015 on charges including racketeering conspiracy, drug trafficking and illegal weapons possession.
+Twenty-three Latin Kings members were indicted in South Florida in May 2015 on charges including racketeering conspiracy, drug trafficking and illegal weapons possession.
 By January 2016, all twenty-three members of the gang – which operated in Miami-Dade, Palm Beach and Broward counties – had pleaded guilty to a variety of federal charges.

+In 2016, Luis Rivera, a former leader of the Latin Kings in North Miami, pled guilty to the murder of Dan Markel.
+In 2019, a jury convicted Sigfredo Garcia, who was also a member of the Latin Kings, of first-degree murder and conspiracy to commit murder in the same case.